 Family Of Korryn Gaines, Shot Dead By Maryland Police, Awarded $37 Million

-The family of a Korryn Gaines was recently awarded $37 million in a controversial verdict after the woman was shot down by police officers two years ago.
+The family of a Korryn Gaines was recently awarded $37 million in a controversial verdict after the woman was shot down by police officers in 2016

-The award is broken down this way: The victim's son, Kodi Gaines, is slated to receive $32 million, while $300,00 each will go to Gaines’ father and mother, and $4.5 million will be allocated to Gaines’ other child.
+The award was going to be broken down this way: The victim's son, Kodi Gaines, is slated to receive $32 million, while $300,00 each will go to Gaines’ father and mother, and $4.5 million will be allocated to Gaines’ other child.

 The case of Gaines, a Maryland mother, who was frequently posted about her encounters with the authorities on social media, garnered national support when she posted video of the showdown with police on her Instagram.